 - You could knock the house down and start all over; or

-- You can work on one or few room(s) at a time.
+- You can work on one or a few rooms (s) at a time.

 In business, the first option is usually not feasible.
-There aren’t many opportunities for a company to erase all their existing technology investments, raze it to the ground, and start all over again.
+There aren’t many opportunities for a company to erase all its existing technology investments, raze it to the ground, and start all over again.
 So, we typically need to think of our technology investments in a modular capacity.

 The second option – approaching the renovation room by room – is what works better for most businesses.
-If the foundation of your “house” is not solid, you need to work on that first, before you work on the “rooms” of your house.
+If the foundation of your “house” is not solid, you need to work on that first before you work on the “rooms” of your house.
 Assuming the foundation of your “house” is sound, then you want to choose the most critical “room” to start with.
 This room is critical to work on because there is damage or because it is the most-used room by the family.

 Most businesses leverage 70 or more applications/technologies.
 Each room of your Technology Strategy Framework gets quite crowded when you insert all the applications and technologies used within your organization!

 Just the way a renovation can become overwhelming, strategic investment in technologies can be overwhelming to CEOs and their leadership team.
 The Strategic Technology Roadmap is what provides CEOs and their leadership team the necessary guidance to ensure this “renovation” goes off smoothly, seamlessly, and, more important, properly.

 In conclusion, a CEO's Strategic Technology Roadmap guides organizations toward growth and sustainability.
 It overviews technology requirements, identifies gaps, and categorizes recommendations into must-do, should-do, and could-do tasks.
 The roadmap helps CEOs make informed decisions, avoid overspending, and efficiently manage technology investments.
 By approaching technology upgrades incrementally, the roadmap ensures a smooth and successful transformation.
 Start building your custom roadmap today to drive your organization's growth and innovation.